What is Teeth Whitening?

 Using At-Home Whitening Products Safely

 If you choose to use over-the-counter whitening products, make sure to follow the instructions carefully.
 Overuse or improper application can lead to sensitivity or gum irritation.
-Be sure to choose products that are ADA-approved and designed for your specific needs, such as teeth-whitening products for sensitive teeth.
+Be sure to choose products that are ADA-approved and designed for your specific needs, such as

 Maintaining Good Oral Hygiene